plasticuproject/blog/content/posts/Plastic-Preservation-Write-Up.md

         # writes new b value to '.log' file
         log_to_file(str(b))                          # <- #REMOVE#

-        # performs XOR and MULTIPLY on b and string value and saves to new b
+        # performs XOR on b and string value, MULTIPLIES with prime value and saves to new b
         b = b ^ ord(str(i)) * c

-    # XOR b with this number after final character math
+    # XOR b with this value after final character logic
     b ^= 1152921504606846975

     # convert result to hexadecimal